On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:II: Introduction

 \subparagraph{Acknowledgments} The author thanks very much M.Ojanguren for useful discussions concerning Theorems A and B obtained in the present preprint.
 The author thanks very much N.Vavilov and A.Stavrova.
 Long discussions with them over our joint work \cite{PSV} resulted unexpectedly to me with the present preprint.
-The author thanks very much J.-L. Colliot-Th\'el\`ene for his critical comments concerning the first version of this preprint.